 NOS E83CC, Triple Mica, Siemens&Halske.

 E83CC is the designation for the studio version of ECC83.
 Standard ECC83 has a data sheet with only "typical" numbers, and there is no standard what is acceptable or not.
 E83CC however, has minimum and maximum values for all important data, and also a test instruction how to determine "end of life" limits.
 Moreover, it is a long life, low noise version.
+People call it a triple mica tube, but in fact it is a four mica tube.
+I will explain it in the text below, what that is for.

 It is really rare to be offered something nice for a reasonable price.
-In 2024, I was contacted by a circuit designer, who has worked for the German company Experience Electronics, at the time when this company was still in business.
+In 2024, I was contacted by a circuit designer, who worked for the German company Experience Electronics, at the time when this company was still in business.
 The owner, Werner Haas has since passed away, and his company was shut down.
 The developer is retired, and during final inventory, these excellent Siemens&Halske E83CC popped up, in a forgotten box, and then he called me.
 Sometimes it happens :)

 What makes E83CC so much better as the standard tube, ECC83